HeZhang1994/hypergraph-matching/README.md

 # Running
 Run the `run_matching.m` file in MATLAB.

-Change the parameters `distRatio`, `imresizerate1` and `imresizerate2` to large value (less than 1) will generate more key points and low matching speed.
+Change the parameters `distRatio`, `imresizerate1` and `imresizerate2` to large value (less than 1) will generate more key points and lead to low matching speed.

 It should be noted that the runtime reported in our paper did not include the establishment of hyper-graphs (i.e., the cost time of computing weights of hyper-edges).